choROPeNt/3dseg/README.md

 # 3dseg for CT-Data

-Thsi reposirory is based on
+This reposirory is based on [pytorch-3dunet](https://github.com/wolny/pytorch-3dunet.git) implementation.

 ## TODO's